brunodifranco/project-insuricare-ranking/README.md

 # 9. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> We managed to provide, by using a ML model, an ordered list of new customers by their buy propensity score and a spreadsheet that returns the buy propensity score for other new future customers.
+ <p align="justify"> <b> We managed to provide a list of new customers ordered by their buy propensity score and a spreadsheet that returns the buy propensity score for other new future customers.
 Now, the Sales Team can focus their attention on the 20,000 or 40,000 first customers of the list, and futurelly focus on the top K customers of the new list. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Insuricare, as well as Expected Financial Results. </p>

 # 10. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies: